 Next, work on the details which will make your caricature an exaggerated piece rather than a portrait.

 - A particularly wide smile?

 It all depends on the appearance of the person you’re drawing.

-Drawing a caricature is an opportunity for you to have fun with your art through exaggerating small details whilst keeping your portrait recognisable as the person you’re drawing.
+Drawing a caricature is an opportunity for you to have fun with your art through exaggerating small details whilst keeping your portrait recognizable as the person you’re drawing.

 Drawing caricatures doesn’t just mean drawing what you fancy.
 The people who look at your finished piece should be able to recognise the person in the picture upon first glance.

-To learn how to create art like this, try to sketch celebrities and members of your family, as drawing faces you know well will give you the means to analyse their appearence.
+To learn how to create art like this, try to sketch celebrities and members of your family, as drawing faces you know well will give you the means to analyze their appearance.

 Get information on chalk and pastel drawing.

 There is only one step when going from caricature drawings to editorial cartoons.

 Their job is to give their opinion on a news item through their humorous pencil drawings.
 They usually achieve this by criticising aspects of society or political affairs without a sitter to pose for their painting.